Biological Project Registration

 The Committee on Microbiological Safety (COMS) is the Institutional Biosafety Committee for Harvard University.

-You must receive COMS approval before Institutional Animal Care and Use Committee will grant approval for animal research involving these agents.
+You must receive COMS approval before the Institutional Animal Care and Use Committee (IACUC) will grant approval for animal research involving these agents.

-Using human embryonic stem cells requires COMS registration and approval by the Embryonic Stem Cell Research Oversight Committee.
-You must also contact your school's Institutional Review Board if your research includes human studies.
+Using human embryonic stem cells requires COMS registration and approval by the Embryonic Stem Cell Research Oversight Committee (ESCRO).
+You must also contact your school's Institutional Review Board (IRB) if your research includes human studies.

 Submit registration forms to your Biosafety Officer (BSO).
 BSOs conduct risk assessments for proposed work and submit forms to COMS with their containment level recommendations.